Classroom Resources: Reactions & Stoichiometry

 • Limiting Reactant, Stoichiometry, Dimensional Analysis, Mole Concept, Scientific Method | High School

 Access is an AACT member benefit.
-Lab: Limiting Reactants in Brownies
+Lab: Limiting Reactants in Brownies Mark as Favorite (23 Favorites)

 In this lesson, students will investigate the idea of limiting reactant using a brownie recipe.

-• Limiting Reactant, Percent Yield, Stoichiometry, Balancing Equations, Measurements, Observations, Error Analysis, Separating Mixtures, Error Analysis, Dimensional Analysis, Mole Concept | High School
+Limiting Reactant, Percent Yield, Stoichiometry, Balancing Equations, Measurements, Observations, Error Analysis, Separating Mixtures, Error Analysis, Dimensional Analysis, Mole Concept | High School

 Access is an AACT member benefit.
-Lab: Limiting Reactant Lab
+Lab: Determining Limiting Reactant and Percent Yield Mark as Favorite (72 Favorites)

-In this lab, students react copper(II) chloride with aluminum to determine the limiting reactant.
-They then isolate one product to determine their percent yield.
+In this lab, students react copper(II) chloride with aluminum and determine the limiting reactant.
+They will identify the limiting reactant both theoretically through calculations and experimentally through their observations of the chemical reaction.
+They then determine which product to isolate to determine the percent yield of the reaction.

 • Limiting Reactant, Percent Yield, Stoichiometry, Balancing Equations, Chemical Change, Error Analysis, Dimensional Analysis, Acid Base Reactions, pH | High School

 Access is an AACT member benefit.
-Lab: Limiting Reactant in a Balloon
+Lab: Limiting Reactant in a Balloon Mark as Favorite (51 Favorites)

 In this lab, students perform a reaction between acetic acid and sodium bicarbonate and determine the amount of product formed and the limiting reactant.